Camera algorithms

 360° PANORAMA

-• MMS Low-light filter can work as single- or multi-frame, single- or multi- scale or combined filter to cover wide range of customer and capture conditions requirements regarding quality-versus-processing time.
+• MMS low-light filter can work as a single- or multi-frame, single- or multi-scale, or combined filter to cover a wide range of customers and capture conditions requirements regarding quality versus processing time.

 Rectangle 790